ivan-guerra/programmador.com/content/series/workflow-optimization/part-5:-text-editing.md

 Being able to text edit is a critical component of a developer's workflow.
 To make the editing experience smoother, the editor program must provide a number of modern features.
-Neovim is an editor that has many of those modern features including file/content search, code navigation, and version control support.
-In particular, the NVChad Neovim distribution comes prepackaged with most of what you need to make your Linux editing experience more pleasant.
-NVChad/Neovim introduce a learning curve in regards to the number key bindings one has to remember to be effective.
+NeoVim is an editor that has many of those modern features including file/content search, code navigation, and version control support.
+In particular, the NVChad NeoVim distribution comes prepackaged with most of what you need to make your Linux editing experience more pleasant.
+NVChad/NeoVim introduce a learning curve in regards to the number key bindings one has to remember to be effective.
 That said, just weeks into using the tools, you'll find it was worth investing the time to learn your editor.